-- If you subscribe to receive our newsletter, then you will provide us with your name, email address and information indicating how you heard about us.
+- If you subscribe to our newsletter, you will provide us with your name, email address, and information indicating how you heard about us.
 You can also provide us with information on your marketing preferences.

 - The registration details that you provide when you register a particular product sometimes include a unique ID for that product, your email address and marketing preferences.
 If you register your product, you will also have a unique password which enables you to access your account.

 - If you purchase any Stemnovate Services, we will collect information from you that will enable us to complete your transaction.
 Such information can include your name, company address, billing address, e-mail address, and the information contained within those forms of identification, mobile telephone number, landline telephone number, credit or debit card information, other payment details, such as your bank account information, as required by us in order to complete your transaction.
 If you do not provide the information we require to process an order, we may not be able to proceed with your order.

 - We collect details of your visits to our online services.
 This includes page interaction and online services site activity, including which website you came from, pages you viewed during your visit, and the page you viewed immediately after you left.